Skip to main content

 HIGH PREVALENCE

-Wheat is a staple in Costa Rica's cuisine, used in bread, pastries, and many other foods.
+Wheat is everywhere, in bread, pastries, and plenty of other everyday foods.

 COMMONLY FOUND IN: